hoho/conkitty/README.md

 ## Unescaped JavaScript expressions

-When you use a JavaScript expression to insert something to your resulting DOM, its result is coerced to a properly escaped string.
-Sometimes you have a DOM node as a template argument or you want to insert unescaped JavaScript expression result.
+When you use a JavaScript expression to insert something to the result, its value is coerced to a properly escaped string.
+Sometimes you have a DOM node as a template argument or you want to insert an unescaped JavaScript expression value.
 To do that, enclose your JavaScript expression in triple parenthesis.
-When you do that, typecheck is performed, if your JavaScript expression result is an instance of Node, it will be inserted as node, otherwise the result will be coerced to string and this string will be inserted unescaped (note that markup should be valid).
+When you do that, typecheck is performed, if your JavaScript expression value is an instance of Node, it will be inserted as node, otherwise the value will be coerced to a string and this string will be inserted unescaped (note that the markup should be valid).

     template1
         div
             CALL template2
                 span
                     "some DOM inside"

+            ('<em>' + 'no, it is not' + '</em>') ((('<strong>' + 'yes it is' + '</strong>')))

     template2
         p